gilescoope/shader-graph-nodes/README.md

 ![](https://i.imgur.com/TuwvUIb.png)

-Here we can see the different patterns that can be produced from the same tile.
+Here we can see the different patterns that can be produced from the same tile as above.
 Firstly without rotation or reflection.

 ![](https://i.imgur.com/csCGQCq.png)